Home > Destinations > Caribbean and the Atlantic > Caribbean > Dominica > Active Pursuits

 If you really want a great beach, you should choose another island.
 Dominica has some of the worst beaches in the Caribbean; most are rocky and have gray-black volcanic sand.
 But some beaches, even though they don't have great sand or shade, are still good for diving or snorkeling in the turquoise waters.

-The best beach on the island lies on the northwest coast.
+Another good place for swimming lies on the northwest coast.
 Picard Beach stretches for about 3km (2 miles), a strip of grayish sand with palm trees as a backdrop.
 It's ideal for snorkeling or windsurfing.
 You can drop in for food or a drink at one of the hotels along the beach.

-On the northeast coast, four beaches -- Hampstead Beach, Hodges Beach, L'Anse Noire, and Woodford Hill Bay -- are among the island's most beautiful, although none are great for swimming.
+On the northeast coast, four beaches -- Hampstead Beach, Hodges Beach, L'Anse Noire, and Woodford Hill Bay -- are among the island's most beautiful, although none is great for swimming.
 Divers and snorkelers often come here, even though the water can be rough.
 Watch out for the strong currents.

 The southwest coast also has some beaches, but the sand here is black and rock-studded.
 Nonetheless, snorkelers and scuba divers flock to Soufrière Bay Beach and Scotts Head Beach for the clear waters and the stunning underwater walls.